 - You’re seeking a more uniform grass color and level.

 - You long to keep your grass thick and lush while avoiding growth bursts.

 You spread this type of fertilizer evenly across your yard.
 You do not have to water in the fertilizer unless you want to get the process rolling quickly.
 Let nature do the work for you or give it a boost by turning on the sprinklers to trigger the release.
 Use this Texas lawn watering guide to help determine your irrigation needs.

-For the best results, reach out to those who work with home lawn care and fertilizers every day.
+For the best results, reach out to those who work with home lawn care and fertilizers in Houston every day.
 Zodega TIS’s residential landscaping in Houston makes your grass and overall curb appeal their priority.

 Slow Release Fertilizer vs. Fast Release

 Though you won’t get that instant green up, you’ll find many positives when it comes to selecting this slow release fertilizer.
 The slow release is less likely to burn your lawn and surrounding plants.
 Further, the grass receives what it needs for a couple of months at a time, so you’re not fertilizing nearly as often.

 You’ll likely witness even, natural growth, which keeps you from having to mow the lawn as often.
 To boot, you will enjoy healthy grass that isn’t as susceptible to disease with its steady diet of nutrition.
 Typically, slow release forms of fertilizer cost more upfront, but the enduring rewards certainly count for something.